adam-roth/wrapped-canvas/README.md

 To use this code, simply include 'wrapped-canvas.js' in your page/application context using whatever method you prefer, and then use `new BrowserIndependentCanvas(width, height)` wherever you want to work with an unlimited/cross-browser canvas.

+You can then call `getContext('2d')` on your `BrowserIndependentCanvas` instance to get a `BrowserIndependentContext` instance, which you can draw on using the exact same drawing API's as a native canvas/context instance.

 ### Limitations